-All authorisation decisions will include review periods which will be based on case specific information provided in the applications for authorisation.
+All decisions granting an authorisation will include review periods which will be based on case specific information provided in the applications for authorisation.
 ECHA has published guidance on the type of information in an application for authorisation which may influence the length of the review period when granting an authorisation, in order to increase the predictability of review periods for granted authorisations.

 As a consequence, it does not seem appropriate to propose a draft Annex XIV entry for review periods.
-It is therefore proposed not to define review periods in ECHA's recommendations.
+Therefore, ECHA normally does not recommend review periods.